rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  In other words, if you don't sleep
 *  the first night after learning,
 *  you lose the chance to consolidate those memories.
-*  So there, sleep in that sense is an all or nothing phenomenon.
+*  So there, sleep in that sense
+*  is an all or nothing phenomenon.
 *  If you don't snooze, you lose in that regard.
 *  And there are other examples of that downstairs in the body.
-*  That is what happens when you go into a debt
+*  That is what happens when you go into a debt,
 *  and then you try to pay it back with later credit,
 *  and it fails.
 *  You can't seem to do that with sleep.